Listing, creating, and updating requirements

 Generate journeys modal is shown.
 Pick an existing goal, and press the

-The last tab in the requirement panel gives you information about your requirement coverage.
-It shows the linked journeys last execution outcome (passed, failed, or never executed) and the percentage of the linked journeys that passed, which works as a summary of the requirement coverage.
+The last tab in the requirement panel gives you information about your requirement traceability.
+It shows the linked journeys last execution outcome (passed, failed, or never executed) and the percentage of the linked journeys that passed, which helps you better understand how far you are from covering your requirements and having all the associated journeys passing.